mmmorris1975/aws-runas/docs/usage.md

 ### Listing MFA Devices

 For profiles associated with IAM users, the `list mfa` subcommand can be used to display the ARN of the MFA device associated with the user.
-The value display is suitable for use in the `mfa_serial` configuration attribute in the .aws/config file.
+The value displayed is suitable for use in the `mfa_serial` configuration attribute in the .aws/config file.
 The `-m` command-line flag can be used as a shortcut, instead of the full subcommand.

 Retrieving MFA device details for profiles configured for SAML or Web Identity integration is not supported.